screetsec/Vegile/README.md

 [![Stage](https://img.shields.io/badge/Release-Stable-brightgreen.svg)]()
 [![Build](https://img.shields.io/badge/Supported_OS-Linux-orange.svg)]()

-Vegile is a tool for post exploitation in linux.
+Vegile is a tool for post exploitation echniquesin linux.
+Post Exploitation techniques will ensure that we maintain some level of access and can potentially lead to deeper footholds into our targets trusted network.

 ## :book: How it works